Lebanese Resistance Regiments: In popular culture

 The Amal militia has made a few major TV and film appearances, most notably in the 1988 American made-for-television drama film The Taking of Flight 847: The Uli Derickson Story, which was based on the Trans World Airlines Flight 847 hijacking incident in June 1985.
-They are also featured in the 1990 American military action film Navy SEALs and in the 2001 American action thriller film Spy Game, on several street fighting scenes set during the War of the Camps in Beirut.
+They are also featured in the 1990 American military action film Navy SEALs and in the 2001 American action thriller film Spy Game, appearing on several street fighting scenes set during the War of the Camps in Beirut.

+Amal troops also appear on 1980s archived TV news footage in the episode of the 2018 Al Jazeera English War Hotels documentary series dedicated to the Commodore Hotel in west Beirut.